ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 run a single line of code.
-For example, the following line of code installs the [ggplot2](https://www.r-graph-gallery.com/ggplot2-package.html) package, which provides powerfull visualization tools.
+For example, the following line of code installs the [ggplot2](https://www.r-graph-gallery.com/ggplot2-package.html) package, which provides powerful visualization tools.

 ``` r
 install.packages('ggplot2')